 - Add carrots, celery, and onion and cook until tender and golden, about 12-15 minutes.

-- Stir in salt, thyme, pepper and cook for another 1 minute.
+- Stir in salt, thyme, pepper, and cook for another 1 minute.

-- Transfer to the baking dish.
+- Transfer to the bowl with rice.

-- Add shiitake and white mushrooms and cook until tender, golden and liquid evaporates, about 12 minutes.
+- Add shiitake and white mushrooms and cook until tender, golden, and liquid evaporates about 12 minutes.

 - Transfer to the big bowl with the rest of the ingredients.

 - Stir all ingredients together and transfer the mixture to a 9x13 inch baking pan.